ner-aim/ner-aim/README.md

 ---

-⭐️ *Exploring the boundary between model interpretability, personalization, and generative creativity — one custom layer at a time.*  Hit me up at any platform if you'd like to connect!
+⭐️ *Exploring the boundary between model interpretability, personalization, one custom layer at a time.
+Hit me up at any platform if you'd like to connect!*